-The Pederneiras's mayor, Ms Irvana Maria Bertolini Camarinha, has sent a letter to compliment the project participants for the Clean Development Mechanism project initiative.
+The Pederneiras' Mayor, Ms Irvana Maria Bertolini Camarinha, has sent a letter to compliment the project participants for the Clean Development Mechanism project initiative.

-Since there were no suggestions to improve or change the project, the comment was archived in AB Brasil's electronic system.
+Since that there were not suggestions to improve or change the project, the comment was archived in AB Brasil's electronic system.